Bristol launch in images

 ‘Everyone paints the lines of their breath differently, yet each line forms part of a universal whole.
 The colour is intense and vigorous at the beginning of each stroke, but gradually fades towards the bottom.
 Each stripe signifies the process of breathing in or breathing out in full awareness.’Jeppe Hein

 Principal Investigator Professor Havi Carel introducing the project and its interdisciplinary research into breathing and breathlessness.

-Durham Project Manager Sarah McClusky provided an overview of the history of Catch Your Breath, starting in Durham University’s Palace Green Library and moving to Royal College of Physicians in London before coming to Bristol – each with its own unique curatorial focus on the themes of the exhibition.
+Durham Project Manager Sarah McLusky provided an overview of the history of Catch Your Breath, starting in Durham University’s Palace Green Library and moving to Royal College of Physicians in London before coming to Bristol – each with its own unique curatorial focus on the themes of the exhibition.